What is a seizure?

 - An electroencephalogram (EEG) may be done if it is unclear whether they have actually had, or are still having, a seizure.

-- Other tests, such as a head CT scan or lumbar puncture, may need to be done to look for possible causes of the seizures.
-(See the Equipment page for more detail on the machines mentioned.)
+- Other tests such as a head CT scan or lumbar puncture, may need to be done to look for possible causes of the seizures.

 How long someone with seizures needs to stay in the ICU will depend on their need for ongoing support and how they respond to treatment.
 Please ask the ICU nurses or doctors if you have any questions.